andymac1091/CASA0005book/docs/01-prac1.md

 ##### Join data

-We're now going to join our flytipping data to the lonon borough shapefile.
+We're now going to join our flytipping data to the London borough shapefile.
 So:

 8. Right click on the london borough layer > Joins and Relates > Join
 9. Select the GSS_CODE as the field in the layer to base the join on